mac10046/cognito-auth-api-gateway-proxy-service/README.md

 Here's a quick guide to install and use this YAML in your API

 For New API Creator's:
-Step 1: Create a Cognito User pool, copy the User Pool Id, Pool ARN and then App Client ID Step 2: Replace the Place Holders in this YAML file Step 3: On your AWS Account, Console > API Gateway > Create New API > Import API -> either copy paste the copy or upload the file.
+#### Step 1: Create a Cognito User pool, copy the User Pool Id, Pool ARN and then App Client ID & Other values as per WIKI docs states
+#### Step 2: Replace the Place Holders of this YAML file in notepad++ or any text editor.
+#### Step 3: On your AWS Account, Console > API Gateway > Create New API > Import API -> either copy paste the code or upload the file.
-Step 4: Ta da!
+#### Step 4: Ta da!

 Please check out the wiki for detailed steps in Installing this YAML API